grz0zrg/fas/README.md

 1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or a frequency between "#" character such as `flute_#440#.wav`
 2. with Yin pitch detection algorithm, this method can be heavily inaccurate and depend on the sample content

+### Effects

+This synthesizer support unlimited (user-defined maximum at compile time) number of effects chain per channels, all effects (phaser, comb, reverb, delay...) come from the Soundpipe library which is thus required for effects usage.

+Convolution effect use impulses response which are audio files loaded from the `impulses` folder.

 ### Performances

 This program is tailored for performances, it is memory intensive (about 512mb is needed without samples, about 1 Gb with few samples), most things are pre-allocated or pre-computed with near zero real-time allocations.

+FAS should be compiled with Soundpipe for best performance / more high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.

+A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.

+Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.

 #### Raspberry PI